 HRSA audited (see details here) 51 covered entities during FY12, encompassing over 410 outpatient facilities/sub-grantees and over 860 contract pharmacy locations.
-Based on the audit results, it has been clearly identified that 39% of non-hospitals identified with "Incorrect Database Records", 33% of them were dispensing drugs to ineligible Individuals and 33% of them were billing contrary to the MEF (a.k.a Medicaid Exclusion File).
-This is a clear indication that any reactive implementation of 340B compliance program is bound to be far more costly and less versatile than a planned, prepared, and fully scoped engagement.
+Based on the audit results, it has been clearly identified that 39% of non-hospitals identified with “Incorrect Database Records,” 33% of them were dispensing drugs to ineligible Individuals, and 33% of them were billing contrary to the MEF (a.k.a Medicaid Exclusion File).
+This is a clear indication that any reactive implementation of the 340B compliance program is bound to be far more costly and less versatile than a planned, prepared, and fully scoped engagement.

 What does 340B Compliance Mean?

 340B Compliance with currently accepted procedures helps protect a covered entity, manufacturers, or a contract pharmacy from risks from many different directions such as dissatisfied drug manufacturers, secretary of HRSA, patients, or staff might take action against a covered entity for some perceived misdemeanor.
 So companies must need to address the improvements in the 340B program integrity listed in the 340B Public Health Service Act for both manufacturers and covered entities.
 All these acts demand that covered entities or manufacturers not only prove the accuracy and authenticity of their 340B data but, in many cases, also how it was derived and on what information conclusions were based.